-“How do we survive with the very real threat of ‘unfit” motherhood that hangs over us?
+“How do we survive with the very real threat of ‘unfit’ motherhood that hangs over us?
 To become strong, we need to be visible, but the dangers to ourselves and our children are too great.
 How do we end our isolation and support each other in the possible joys of creating alternatives for ourselves and the children?”

-Over time, lesbians created spaces where they could discuss issues, get financial or legal support and trade strategies for dealing with ex-partners.
-The problem became so acute that the Lesbian Mothers Defence Fund (LMDF) was started in Toronto and other similar organizations emerged across North America.
-The LMDF newsletter, Grapevine, shared stories from across Canada and the US of mothers fighting for custody, of wins and losses in courts.
-Articles such as “Custody Battles – Not Child’s Play” were published in magazines like Broadside, while the Wages for Housework Campaign Bulletin reported on efforts to get active support for lesbian mothers at the 1977 Annual National Gay Rights Conference in Saskatoon, and the August 1978 issue of Upstream included a “Resource for lesbian mothers’ custody battles”
+Over time, lesbians created spaces where they could discuss issues, get financial or legal support, and trade strategies for dealing with ex-partners.
+The problem became so acute that the Lesbian Mothers Defence Fund (LMDF) was started in Toronto, and other similar organizations emerged across North America.
+The LMDF newsletter, Grapevine, shared stories from across Canada and the US of mothers fighting for custody, and of wins and losses in courts.
+Articles such as “Custody Battles – Not Child’s Play” were published in magazines like Broadside, while the Wages for Housework Campaign Bulletin reported on efforts to get active support for lesbian mothers at the 1977 Annual National Gay Rights Conference in Saskatoon, and the August 1978 issue of Upstream included a “Resource for lesbian mothers’ custody battles”.

-In 1978, Branching Out published an article by lawyer Halyna Freeland, the lawyer who acted for the mother the milestone case K. v.
+In 1978, Branching Out published an article by lawyer Halyna Freeland, the lawyer who acted for the mother in the milestone case K. v.
 K. which was the first reported case in Canada in which a lesbian mother won custody.
 Despite the importance of this victory, Freeland still cautioned: “In spite of the thorough and convincing evidence which I was able to call on Mrs. K.’s behalf, I believe she would have lost custody of her child had the father not been found completely incapable of caring for the child.”